 Linda supports the many efforts now being made towards progressive adoption changes and reforms.
 She appreciates contributions made by all members of the adoption triad, e.g. birth parents and family members, adoptive family members, including adoptees, and her fellow professionals, to honestly evaluate and work towards improving adoption practices and systems.

 She also wants those efforts to be turned towards preventing the need for adoption.
 Linda wants to see all efforts made to preserve the natural connection between a mother and her child.
 Even in instances when a mother is not able to raise her own child, she believes it is critical to preserve the child’s original identity and connections with biological family.

-One of Linda’s purposes in writing her own story, River of Connection, is to educate her fellow professionals in the multiple results of adoption loss.
+One of Linda’s purposes in writing her own story, I’ll Always Carry You: A Mother’s Story of Adoption Loss, Grief, and Healing, is to educate her fellow professionals in the multiple results of adoption loss.
 Another goal is to provide encouragement to other birth and adoptee members to share their own, often overlooked, experiences.
 Linda wants to free herself and others from the hiding imposed by stigma, shame, grief and secrecy.

 Linda wants you, her reader, to journey along with her on her challenging, always interesting and ultimately healing story of loss, discovery and recovery.
 No matter your own struggles, Linda believes you, too, can overcome great obstacles and achieve development of your truest and best self.